ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ### 2.2 Configuration Sync [**[↑]**](#table-of-content)

 Please refer [**Git**]() for a detailed list of parameters that can be configured as ON and OFF by a country while commencing a [**new registration**](#41-new-registration-).
-Based on the configuration (turn on or turn off), the system allows a user to capture applicable biometrics, authenticates, and completes the registration.
+Based on the configuration (turn on or turn off), the system allows an operator to capture applicable biometrics, authenticates, and completes the registration.

 ### 2.3 Client to Server Sync [**[↑]**](#table-of-content)